jghoman/awesome-apache-airflow/README.md

 - [Productionizing ML with workflows at Twitter](https://blog.twitter.com/engineering/en_us/topics/insights/2018/ml-workflows.html) - In depth post on why and how Twitter use Airflow for ML workflows including including custom operators and a custom UI embedded in in the Airflow web interface.
 - [Running Apache Airflow At Lyft](https://eng.lyft.com/running-apache-airflow-at-lyft-6e53bb8fccff) - This provides an overview on how Lyft operates Apache Airflow in production(monitoring, customization, etc).
 - [Deploying Apache Airflow in Azure to build and run data pipelines](https://azure.microsoft.com/sv-se/blog/deploying-apache-airflow-in-azure-to-build-and-run-data-pipelines/) - It talks about running Airflow on Azure.
+- [The Zen of Python and Apache Airflow](https://blog.godatadriven.com/zen-of-python-and-apache-airflow) - Blog post about how the Zen of Python can be applied to Airflow code.

 ## Books, blogs, podcasts, and such
 - [Data Pipelines with Apache Airflow](https://www.manning.com/books/data-pipelines-with-apache-airflow) - A Manning book (Early Access September 2019) on Airflow.